amandaghassaei/event-dispatcher/README.md

     this._removeEventListener(type, listener);
   }

+  // You may decide to make dispatchEvent a protected function,
-  dispatchEvent(type: typeof THING_A_CHANGE_EVENT, object: ThingA): void;
+  // which can only be called from within the subclass. dispatchEvent(type: typeof THING_A_CHANGE_EVENT, object: ThingA): void;
   dispatchEvent(type: typeof THING_A_FINISHED_EVENT, object: ThingA): void;
   dispatchEvent(type: typeof THING_B_CHANGE_EVENT, object: ThingB): void;